 Written by Jaillan Yehia

-There seems to be some South African terminology that has taken on a life of its own, and whose fame seems to have spread overseas to folks who’ve never even set foot in South Africa.
-For me though, there are 6 words which define my time in the country.
-They are:
+There seems to be some South African terminology that has taken on a life of its own, these phrases seem to have spread overseas to folks who’ve never even set foot in South Africa.

 At first when I was asked Howzit, I replied, in a terribly literal and English way, that yes, it was all going very well thanks very much indeed for asking.
 Then I realised it pretty much means Hello, and a full reply isn’t actually needed.